ItsukiKigoshi/blank-youtube-home/README.md

 # blank-youtube-home
-Blank YouTube Home
-1.0
 Reset your DISGUSTING YouTube Home.
-With this extension, you will notice how terrible recommendation algorithme they're using in order to absorb our prescious time.
+With this extension, your YouTube Home has no content and you can focus on what you wanna watch!